zhufuyi/sponge/README.md

 </div>

-[sponge](https://github.com/zhufuyi/sponge) is a powerful tool for generating web and microservice code, a microservice framework based on gin and grpc encapsulation, and an open source framework for rapid application development.
-Sponge has a wealth of code generation commands, and different functional codes can be combined to form a complete service (similar to artificially scattered sponge cells that can automatically recombine into a new sponge).
-Microservice code functions include logging, service registration and discovery, registration center, flow control, fuse, link tracking, metric monitoring, pprof performance analysis, statistics, cache, CICD and other functions.
-Generate code unified in the UI interface operation, it is easy to build a complete project engineering code, allowing developers to focus on the implementation of the business logic code, without spending time and energy on the project configuration and integration.
+[sponge](https://github.com/zhufuyi/sponge) is a powerful golang productivity tool that integrates `automatic code generation`, `microservices framework`, `general basic development framework`. sponge has a wealth of code generation commands to generate different functionality of the code can be combined into a complete service (similar to artificially scattered sponge cells that can automatically recombine into a new sponge).
+Code decoupling modular design , it is easy to build a complete project from development to deployment, so that you develop web or microservices project easily, golang can also be "low-code development".

 <br>

 ### sponge generates the code framework

-The generated code is based on three approaches **Yaml**, **SQL** and **Protobuf**, each possessing different functional code generation, and the framework diagram of the generated code is shown in Figure 1-1.
+sponge is mainly based on **SQL** and **Protobuf** two ways to generate code, each way has to generate code for different functions.

+**Generate code framework:**

 <p align="center">
 <img width="1500px" src="https://raw.githubusercontent.com/zhufuyi/sponge/main/assets/sponge-framework.png">